Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

 \subsubsection{Lower Bound of MaxWeight for Dimension 2}

-The upper bound in Theorem \ref{thm:upper_bound_maxweight} suggests that MaxWeight’s performance depends on the number of queues $n$, the variance parameter $C$, and the capacity parameter $B$.
-While the lower bound in Theorem~\ref{thm_lower_bound} highlights the roles of $n$ and $C$, the following lower bound further reveals the inherent dependence of the MaxWeight policy on $B$. \begin{theorem}[Lower Bound of MaxWeight Policy] Let $n=2$.
-Consider the model class $\mathcal{M}(C^2, B^2)$, where the parameters satisfy $B\geq 3\sqrt{2}$ and $1\leq C\leq B$.
-Let
+The upper bound in Theorem \ref{thm:upper_bound_maxweight} suggests that MaxWeight’s performance depends on the number of queues $n$, the variance parameters $C_{\mathrm{a}}$ and $C_{\mathrm{d}}$, and the capacity parameter $B$.
+In the heavy-traffic regime, while the lower bound in Theorem~\ref{thm_lower_bound} highlights the roles of $n$, $C_{\mathrm{a}}$ and $C_{\mathrm{d}}$, the following lower bound further reveals the inherent dependence of the MaxWeight policy on $B$.